Ayush-Rawat-1/Digit_Recognition/README.md

-# Digit Recognition Using CNN and Pygame
+# Digit Recognition Using CNN

 ## Overview